supaorg/supa/README.md

 Pay as you go, either for API costs from AI providers or the actual compute if you run models yourself.

 ## Related projects
-Supa is powered by several focused libraries:
+Supa is built alongside several companion projects that enable its features:

 - **AI inference** - [aiwrapper](https://github.com/mitkury/aiwrapper)
 - **Info about AI models** - [aimodels](https://github.com/mitkury/aimodels)